Browse by Medical Category

-Dr. Hirsch has extensive experience in the diagnosis, management and treatment of cerebrovascular disease including aneurysms, arteriovenous malformations, dural arteriovenous fistulas, pre-operative tumor embolization and treatment of head/neck lesions including epistaxis.
+Joshua Hirsch, MD, is director of Endovascular/Interventional Neuroradiology; chief of the NeuroInterventional Spine Service; co-director of the Neuroendovascular Program; vice chair of Interventional Radiology and associate professor at Harvard Medical School.
+He has extensive experience in diagnosis, management and treatment of cerebrovascular disease including aneurysms, AVMs, dural arteriovenous fistulas, pre-operative tumor embolization and treatment of head/neck lesions including epistaxis.
 He is a specialist in minimally invasive spine surgery, acute stroke treatment with thrombolysis and stroke prevention using carotid and vertebral artery angioplasty and stenting.

-Dr. Hirsch has published over 200 papers and many chapters in the peer-reviewed literature and was a founding editor of the Journal of NeuroInterventional Surgery.
-He is on the board of the American Society of Spine Radiology, the American Society of Interventional Pain Physicians and the Society for Injectable Osteoarticular Biomaterials (GRIBOI).
-He is also past president of the Society of NeuroInterventional Surgery and treasurer of its foundation; an active member of the American College of Radiology; an advisor to the RUC for the American Society of Neuroradiology; and a member of the Medical Advisory Board of the Niekro Foundation.
+Dr. Hirsch has published over 300 papers and many chapters in peer-reviewed literature and is a founding editor of the Journal of NeuroInterventional Surgery.
+He is vice president of the American Society of Spine Radiology and on the board of the American Society of Interventional Pain Physicians and the Society for Injectable Osteoarticular Biomaterials.
+He is past president of the Society of NeuroInterventional Surgery and treasurer of its foundation; an active member and fellow of the American College of Radiology and the Society of Interventional Radiology; an advisor to the RUC for the American Society of Neuroradiology; and member of the Niekro Foundation's Medical Advisory Board.

-Dr. Hirsch has been named one of America?s Top Doctors and a Best of Boston physician for multiple years.
-He is a member of the Marquis Who?s Who and a Fellow of the American College of Radiology and the Society of Interventional Radiology.
+Dr. Hirsch has been named one of America's Top Doctors and a Best of Boston physician for multiple years.
+He is a member of the Marquis Who's Who and was recently awarded the 100 designation from the MGH's Cancer Center

 Nucleoplasty, a minimally invasive, image-guided treatment performed by Dr. Joshua Hirsch at Massachusetts General Hospital Imaging brought relief to a local woman suffering from herniated disc pain.